 Anti-inflammatory activity.
 It may also fight inflammatory reactions induced by infectious agents.
 Several studies have shown that regular administration of berberine helps to reduce inflammatory responses.

 Anti-diabetes action.
-As mentioned, berberine has the same antihyperglycaemic effect as metformin.
+As mentioned, berberine has the same antihyperglycaemic effect as medications.
 Studies show that it reduces blood glucose levels in various ways.
 One such method is its effect on an enzyme involved in glucose metabolism called AMPK.
-By enabling activation of this enzyme, berberine increases insulin sensitivity and promotes the capture and use of glucose in the body.
+By enabling activation of this enzyme, berberine increases pancreatic hormone sensitivity and promotes the capture and use of glucose in the body.
 Studies suggest that it may also regulate neoglucogenesis, a mechanism which leads to synthesis of glucose by the liver.
 As a result of these different actions, berberine helps reduce blood glucose levels and combats the hyperglycaemia characteristic of type 2 diabetes.